 If you’ve been at any gym or fitness center, you’ve seen these colorful and differently shaped bands around.
 Some don’t pay attention to them, while others swear by them.
-If you’ve never used them, you’re about to find out why they bring a giant amount of benefits.
+If you’ve never used resistance bands, you’re about to find out why they bring a giant amount of benefits.

-So what are resistance bands, and why do I need them?
+What are resistance bands and why do I need them?

 You can also use resistance bands to strengthen your lower body.
 For example, adding a band around your quads (slightly above the knee) for a bodyweight squat builds endurance and requires minimal equipment.
 When you’re short on time, it’s also helpful to not have to re-rack the barbell.
 The options are almost endless.